tytydraco/yessleep/out/I_asked_Copilot_to_help_me_with_my_horror_story_Now_I_wish_I_hadnt.md

 **Horror.**

 Because I understood horror.
 Hell, I loved it the way the devil loves buying souls.

-I grew up on King and Barker, midnight slashers and mummified nightmares.
+I grew up on Stephen King and Clive Barker, on late-night slasher flicks and twisted psychological thrillers.
+I understood fear—how it lurked at the edges of reason, waiting to warp the world into something unrecognizable.

+How the walls of a hotel could breathe with malice.
+How prom night could turn into a massacre.
+How a lonely man with dead eyes could turn every street into his hunting ground.
+And how a crisp white uniform, a measured smile, and a voice dripping with forced kindness could tighten the grip around your throat until you forgot what freedom felt like.

 And if horror taught me anything, it was this:

 Fear doesn’t scream.